cybozu-go/neco/docs/dctest.md

 4. reboot

     This suite tests disaster recovery scenario.
-It depends on bootstrap.
-    Before running reboot test suite, bootstrap test must be executed.
+    It includes `functions` suite, so this suite takes more time than `functions` or `bootstrap`.

 Each test suite has an entry point of test as `<suite>/suite_test.go`.